Churchill - Yamanto

 Churchill - Yamanto's population is younger than the national pattern

-Churchill-Yamanto's median age is 35 years, nearly matching Greater Brisbane's average of 36, but slightly younger than Australia's median age of 38.
-Compared to Greater Brisbane, Churchill-Yamanto has a higher percentage of residents aged 65-74 (9.5%) and fewer residents aged 25-34 (13.9%).
-Between the 2016 and 2021 censuses, the population aged 75-84 grew from 3.6% to 5.2%, while the proportion of those aged 5-14 declined from 15.4% to 13.1% and the 55-64 age group decreased from 11.5% to 10.2%.
+Churchill-Yamanto's median age is 35 years, nearly matching Greater Brisbane's average of 36 but slightly younger than Australia's 38 years.
+Compared to Greater Brisbane, Churchill-Yamanto has a higher proportion of residents aged 65-74 (9.5%) but fewer residents aged 25-34 (13.9%).
+Between the 2021 Census and now, the population aged 75 to 84 has grown from 3.6% to 5.2%.
+Conversely, the proportion of residents aged 5 to 14 has declined from 15.4% to 13.1%, and the 55 to 64 age group has dropped from 11.5% to 10.2%.
 By 2041, population forecasts indicate significant demographic changes for Churchill-Yamanto.
-The 75-84 age cohort is projected to grow by 39%, adding 145 residents to reach a total of 519.
+The 75 to 84 cohort is projected to grow by 39%, adding 145 residents to reach a total of 519.
 Residents aged 65 and above will drive 70% of the population growth, highlighting the trend towards an aging demographic.
-Conversely, population declines are projected for those aged 0-4 and 15-24.
+Conversely, population declines are projected for the 15 to 24 and 0 to 4 age cohorts.

 Frequently Asked Questions - Age